Instructions

 Problem 1 (20 points)

-Assume that tree heights follow a symmetric, bell-shaped distribution with average 100 feet and standard deviation 25.
+Assume that tree heights follow a symmetric, bell-shaped distribution with mean 50 feet and variance 16.

 1. What common probability distribution do tree heights follow, and what are the parameters?

-2. We find a tree with height 25 feet.
+2. A randomly selected tree has height 25 feet.
 What is the probability of a tree being taller than this tree?

 Problem 2 (25 points)